Jan Lopez Wood Fellowship

 Eligibility

-• Whittier Scholar Program students with an approved Educational Design that includes at least six studio art classes are also eligible to apply.
-WSP students should include a copy of the ED in the application package.
+• Open to Whittier Scholar Program students with an approved Educational Design that includes at least six studio art classes.
+Please note: A copy of the Educational Design must be included in the application package.

 Selection Criteria